FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Store_and_forward_restrictions.md

 {
-    "title": "Store and forward restrictions",
+    "title": "Using store and forward ",
     "linkTitle": "Store and forward restrictions",
     "weight": "180"
 }PeSIT makes it possible to route files from one computer